GoogleCloudPlatform/java-docs-samples/vision/cloud-client/README.md

 # Image Feature Detection Sample

-[Google Cloud Vision API][language] provides feature detection for images.
+[Google Cloud Vision API][vision] provides feature detection for images.
 This API is part of the larger collection of Cloud Machine Learning APIs.

 This sample Java application demonstrates how to access the Cloud Vision API